justaCasualCoder/SamsungFlashGUI/README.md

 ```

 # Windows
 When I first made this, it only worked on Linux.
 I am now starting to add Windows 10/11 support as well.
-If you try running the program on Windows, it expects that you have extracted `heimdall` into `heimdall/`.
+If you try running the program on Windows, it expects that you have extracted `Heimdall` into `Heimdall/`.
 You can follow `heimdall/README.txt` for installing drivers.
 Here is a snippet:

 Driver Installation Instructions: